Over the past few years, podcasts have exploded.

 The other added benefit of podcasting is that they are easy to create.
 Don’t let people tell you these are hard to do!

-Yes, there are some technical hurdles to get over, but you can hire that out to an assistant on Upwork or utilize a service like Podcast Motor who will do it for you.
+Yes, there are some technical hurdles to get over, but you can hire that out to an assistant on Upwork or utilize a service like Content Allies who will do it for you.

 Seriously, you can simplify podcasting down to the point of where you just show up, do the interview and then nurture the relationship.
 Everything else surrounding the show can be outsourced and handled by someone else.